-- b.
-If a mutual fund service provider has receipts from performing asset management services, in addition to performing services for regulated investment companies, these services shall be allocated to the City if the domicile of the beneficial owner of the assets is located in the City. - 1.
-In the case of asset management services directly or indirectly provided to a pension plan, retirement account or institutional investor, such as private banks, national and international private investors, international traders or insurance companies, receipts shall be allocated to the City to the extent the domicile of the beneficiaries of the plan, beneficiaries of the account or beneficiaries of the similar pool of assets held by the institutional investor, is in the City.
-If the individual domiciles of the beneficiaries are not available, a mutual fund service provider may utilize any reasonable basis in order to determine the domiciles of the individual beneficiaries, including information based on zip codes or other statistical data. - 2.
-In the event the domicile of the beneficiaries is not or cannot be obtained, and the taxpayer cannot devise a reasonable method to approximate this information, the gross receipts shall be multiplied by a fraction, the numerator of which shall be the gross domestic product of the City and County of San Francisco as determined by the most recent United States Department of
+b.
+If a mutual fund service provider has receipts from performing asset management services, in addition to performing services for regulated investment companies, these services shall be assignedallocated to the City if the domicile of the beneficial owner of the assets is located in the City.

+1. In the case of asset management services directly or indirectly provided to a pension plan, retirement account or institutional investor, such as private banks, national and international private investors, international traders or insurance companies, receipts shall be assigned allocated to the City to the extent the domicile of the beneficiaries of the plan, beneficiaries of the account or beneficiaries of the similar pool of assets held by the institutional investor, is in the City.
+If the individual domiciles of the beneficiaries are not available, a mutual fund service provider may utilize any reasonable basis in order to determine the domiciles of the individual beneficiaries, including information based on zip codes or other statistical data.

-Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year, and the denominator of which shall be the gross domestic product of the United States as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year.
-The data at www.bea.gov/data/gdp/gdp-county-metro-and-other-areas or its successor website shall be the source for this calculation.
+In the event the domicile of the beneficiaries is not or cannot be obtained, and the taxpayer cannot devise a reasonable method to approximate this information, the gross receipts shall be allocated to the City in a proportion equivalent to the taxpayer's payroll apportionment in Section 956.2 of the Business and Tax Regulations Codemultiplied by a fraction, the numerator of which shall be the gross domestic product of the City and County of San Francisco as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year, and the denominator of which shall be the gross domestic product of the United States as determined by the most recent United States Department of Commerce Bureau of Economic Analysis reporting as of the beginning of the tax year.
+The data at www.bea.gov/data/gdp/gdp-county-metroand-other-areas or its successor website shall be the source for this calculation.

-- iii.
-Nothing in this subsection (h)(4)D. changes whether or the extent to which gross receipts are allocated (Section 956.1) or apportioned (Section 956.2) under Sections 953.20 through 953.26 and Section 956(b) of the Business and Tax Regulations Code - (i) Applicability date.
+iii.
+Nothing in this subsection (h)(4)D. changes whether or the extent to which gross receipts are allocated (Section 956.1) or apportioned (Section 956.2) under Sections 953.20 through 953.26 and Section 956(b) of the Business and Tax Regulations Code

+(i) Applicability date.
 This regulation applies to the allocation of gross receipts under Sections 956.1(e) and 956.1(f) of the Business and Tax Regulations Code for tax years starting on or after January 1, 2025.